Michigan Miss Basketball

-The Michigan Miss Basketball award is given annually since 1981 to the person chosen as the best female high school senior basketball player in the U.S. state of Michigan by the Basketball Coaches Association of Michigan in conjunction with the Free Press.
-Points are awarded on a 5-3-1 basis.
-Only "actively coaching" BCAM members are permitted to vote.
+The Michigan Miss Basketball award is given annually since 1981 to the best female high school senior basketball player in the U.S. state of Michigan.
+It is awarded by the Basketball Coaches Association of Michigan (BCAM) in conjunction with the Detroit Free Press.
+Points are awarded on a 5-3-1 basis and only active coaches who are BCAM members are permitted to vote.